succinctlabs/sp1-tendermint-example/README.md

 An example of a Tendermint light client on Ethereum powered by SP1.

+> [!CAUTION]
+>
+> This repository is still an active work-in-progress and is not audited or meant for production usage.

 ## Overview

 The SP1 Tendermint template is a simple example of a ZK Tendermint light client on Ethereum powered by SP1.
 It demonstrates how to use SP1 to generate a proof of the update between two Tendermint headers and verify it on Ethereum.